Diamond shape or V-flap opening on the long edge, also known as invitatiiew our banker envelopes here.

 Determines the weight of the paper, measured in g/m2.

-Refers to the envelope sealing method that requires moistening to seal, refer to the gummed sealing section of this guide.
+Refers to the envelope sealing method that requires moistening to seal.
+Learn more about envelope sealing types here.

 Halm Jet Press